thegrumpys/odop/docs/procedures/initialState_startup_loadSQL.md

  Since multiple designs can be put into a single load.sql file, there is only one load.sql file for each design type.

+ See issue 338 for details on how Exec macros can be used to create Demo and HotWound from InitialState or Startup.
+ HotWoundMetric can be created from Startup_Metric.